Brown Long-Eared Bats (Plecotus auritus)

 Ecology of Brown Long-Eared Bats

 Brown long-eared bats have broad wings, enabling them to fly slowly and with great manoeuvrability.
 They are even capable of hovering in the air like a kestrel.
-They often rely on their eyes as well as their ears to locate their pray and do not always use echolocation.
+They often rely on their eyes as well as their ears to locate their prey and do not always use echolocation.
 Because of this characteristic, it is difficult to detect them with ultrasound detectors while they forage.
-Consequently, brown long-eared bats are often under recorded during surveys.
+Consequently, brown long-eared bats are often under-recorded during surveys.